18 ways to become more self-sufficient

 I couldn’t think what else to call them but growing crops that will feed you for longer and create a good base to fill your pantry.
-Crops such a Pumpkins, Potatoes, Onions, Garlic and Sweet potatoes will provide decent amounts of food that you can store and use throughout the year!
+Crops such as Pumpkins, Potatoes, Onions, Garlic, and Sweet potatoes will provide decent amounts of food that you can store and use throughout the year!
 A great base vegetable to feed a family.

 5. Grow Soil

 Composting is not only great for the fertility of your soil and the secret to AMAZING vegetables but also stops waste from going to landfill.
 There are a whole bunch of ways to do this depending on your living situation.
 You can make your own compost bin out of recycled wood, find a second-hand tumbler online or purchase one.
 You can also simply dig a hole in the garden and bury it (be careful of attracting pests though).
 There are also some new ways for people with no land to connect with others that do and give them your compost scraps.
 Either community gardens, local Facebook groups or now in Australia there is even an app!
 Sharewaste

 This is just as important as growing food and will be a huge step towards your self-sufficient journey.
 Saving seeds helps you maintain food security knowing that you have more healthy seeds to grow next year.
 Save seeds from your healthiest plants that thrive in your garden.
 Keep them in a dry dark place.